Dual D-Brane Actions in Nonrelativistic String Theory: Introduction

 Based on these new developments of D-brane actions in nonrelativistic string theory, we study in detail the duality transformations of D$p$-branes in Type II nonrelativistic superstring theories with $p=1,\cdots,4$\,, by dualizing a $U(1)$ gauge field on the branes' worldvolumes.
 Firstly, the S-duals of nonrelativistic D1- and D3-branes reveal the SL(2,$\mathbb{Z}$) symmetry as in Type IIB relativistic superstring theory.
 Secondly, the dual actions of nonrelativistic D2- and D4-branes describe nonrelativistic M2- and M5-branes, respectively.
-While nonrelativistic string theory is coupled to ten-dimensional string Newton-Cartan geometry with a codimension-two foliation, nonrelativistic M2- and M5-branes are coupled to eleven-dimensional membrane Newton-Cartan geometry with a codimension-three foliation.
+These duality transformations are significantly different from those in relativistic string theory, and lead to novel dual D-brane actions coupled to various non-Riemannian spacetime geometries.
+While nonrelativistic string theory and the associated D-branes are coupled to ten-dimensional string Newton-Cartan geometry with a codimension-two foliation, nonrelativistic M2- and M5-branes are coupled to eleven-dimensional membrane Newton-Cartan geometry with a codimension-three foliation.
 Moreover, we also generalize the previous studies on T-duality transformations in nonrelativistic string theory \cite{Bergshoeff:2018yvt, Bergshoeff:2019pij, Gomis:2020izd} to include RR potentials.
 These results generalize the previous works to a larger duality web for nonrelativistic string/M-theory coupled to RR potentials, in addition to other bosonic background fields that have been considered before.